George Selwyn (politician)

 George Augustus Selwyn (11 August 1719 – 25 January 1791) of Matson House, Gloucestershire, was an English Member of Parliament.
 A renowned eccentric with an affinity for macabre and cross-dressing, he was later described as "a necrophiliac, gay transvestite, [who] sat mute, loved, and undisturbed in the House of Commons for 44 years".

 Origins

 He was the eldest surviving son of army officer and politician John Selwyn by his wife Mary, a daughter of General Thomas Farrington.
 He was educated at Eton College and Hart Hall, Oxford (1739), and studied law at the Inner Temple (1737).
-He was expelled from Oxford in 1745 because he had impiously pretended to impersonate the Savior and ridiculed the institution of the Blessed Sacrament, but this did not prevent him from obtaining various lucrative sinecures from the administration nor from sitting and sleeping in the House of Commons from 1740 to 1780.
+He was expelled from Oxford in 1745 because he had impiously pretended to impersonate the Saviour and ridiculed the institution of the Blessed Sacrament, but this did not prevent him from obtaining various lucrative sinecures from the administration nor from sitting and sleeping in the House of Commons from 1740 to 1780.

 Political career

 Selwyn spent 44 years in the House of Commons without having made a speech.
 As the patron of several rotten boroughs, including both seats at Ludgershall and one in Gloucester, he put his electoral interests at the disposal of the King's ministers, and received in return three lucrative sinecure offices and a pension, which offset his gambling debts.
 He himself served as one of the MPs for Ludgershall from 1747 to 1754 and for the constituency of Gloucester from 1754 to 1780.
 After he lost his patronage in Gloucester, Selwyn served again as a Member for Ludgershall from 1780 until his death in 1791.
 He served as Mayor of Gloucester twice, for 1758 and 1765.

 He was also elected for the Scottish constituency of Wigtown Burghs in 1768, when he thought he might be defeated at Gloucester, becoming the first Englishman to be elected to Parliament by a constituency in Scotland.
 He chose to retain the English seat.